falcosecurity/falco-website/content/en/docs/rules/appending.md

 ## Overview

-If you use multiple Falco rules files, you might want to append new items to an existing list, rule, or macro.
-To do that, define an item with the same name as an existing item and add an `append: true` attribute to the list.
+If you use multiple Falco rules files, you might want to append new items to an existing list, macro or rule.
+To do that, define an item with the same name as an existing item and add an `append: true` attribute to the YAML object.

 {{% alert color="warning" %}}
 When appending to lists, items are automatically added to the **end** of the _list_.\